alknemeyer/physical_education/DEVELOPERS.md

 ```

 Otherwise, you might decide that abstracting away 2D just is more work than it's worth, and it might even not be a good idea (see [this talk](https://www.deconstructconf.com/2019/dan-abramov-the-wet-codebase) and why you _shouldn't_ abstract everything)

+## Document sources of equations, data, etc
+An embarrassing amount of the equations, theory, and so on simply isn't documented properly.
+The maths in particular appears as equations without context.
+It would be good to cite sources for the complex stuff, and proviled more detailed explanations for everything else.
+Some of the things are quite routine (eg generalized forces) -- they could be explained in a `theory.md` document?